decretist/Dissertation/Drafts/overflow.md

 circumscribed technical jurisprudence focused exclusively on contemporary papal decretals.

+---

+Modern scholars considering the authorship of a text are primarily interested in the question of whose thought is reflected in the arguments it makes.

+This dissertation is about whether one, two, or many authors wrote the exact words in the text of the *dicta* in the *Decretum*.

+---

 ## Chapter 4
 The two-dimensional visualization above proceeded from the traditional assumption that Gratian's *dicta*---defined as the hypothetical